Bio & Incident Details

 Badge # Not available

-Cause: Automobile accident
+Cause: Automobile crash

 Officer Shaw and another officer were transporting a prisoner from the Alexandria police station back to the Arlington County Jail, when they stopped at the scene of an accident in Alexandria, just south of Four Mile Run Creek.
 The prisoner had been arrested for stealing a car from an Arlington County restaurant earlier in the morning.
 He had been pursued by a Fairfax County Sheriff's deputy and crashed into a fence at Potomac Yards railroad depot at 0350 hours.
 The man was taken to the Alexandria police department by the deputy.
 Arlington County Police were then notified and Officer Shaw and the other officer were sent to pick up the prisoner.